ptsteadman/notebook/stories/a-quiet-new-voice.md

 Warsaw was pastel and grey, and somehow reminded Feyerabend of being a teenager.
 She knew that she was still young in the relative sense, but the week of free time bought back memories.
+She felt so deep into her life.

-Feyerabend knew that she was still young in the abstract sense, but the week of free time brought back memories.
-At some point in her early twenties, Feyerabend had become constantly aware that each day could not be wasted, and had generally lived accordingly.
-For ten years, Leah Feyerabend had studied formal grammar at a few different universities, reading hundreds of pages a day.
+For ten years, Feyerabend had studied formal grammar at a few different universities.
+She read and thought as hard as she could, and avoided the hype.
 When Feyerabend's classmates went out to jobs, they always treated her with a bit of pity, asking questions like "what type of applications do you see for your work?"
+But Feyerabend was determined to not waste her life on noise and vanity.

-Feyerabend thought back to the unexpected email from Addison, inviting her to come work full-time on direct semantic IO in Warsaw.
-Feyerabend had quit her machine learning job a few minutes later, just weeks after starting.
+The moment that Feyerabend received an email from Addison Chen, thanking her for all of her work on the direct semantic IO project, and inviting her to come work in Warsaw, that was the best moment of Feyerabend's life.

-It was the best moment of her life.
-It was ten years of discipline and paying off in one moment, a perfect validation of her dry, obscure focus.
+The email from Addison Chen, invitIt was the best moment of her life.

-At that moment, Feyerabend had known that she would never feel truly useless again.
+Feyerabend knew that she would never feel truly useless again.
 The semantic IO project was valuable, and she had made valuable contributions.
-She would continue to contribute new understanding to the world, until she retired.

 She drank at dinner alone, and gave the cab driver a slip of paper with her address on it.
 Back in her strange apartment, she looked at herself in the